top of page

 Tulip picking at the farm brings the joy of early spring awakenings

-3. Lifting & Storing (Optional):
+3. Lifting & Storing (Optional)

 • If you want to reuse bulbs:

-• Let foliage die completely.
+- Let the foliage die completely.

 Comments